camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/aws-sns-inbound.md

 3. Fill in all required properties.
 4. Complete your BPMN diagram.
 5. Deploy the diagram to activate the webhook.
-6. Navigate to the **Webhooks** tab in the properties panel to see the webhook URL.
+6. Navigate to the **Webhooks** tab in the properties panel to observe the webhook URL.

 ## Make your AWS SNS inbound Connector for receiving notifications executable